 Cardiac Care Comparisons at Virginia hospitals, mortality (deaths) and readmissions for 2017.
 Provides side by side VA hospital comparisons for volume, whether the hospital performed better or worse than expected for patient survival ratings.
 Cardiac cases are grouped by type: Medical cardiology including heart attack, heart failure, Invasive cardiology. including cardiac cath, pacemaker, angioplasty PCI, and Open Heart surgery, valves and CABG (heart bypass).
 Sort by Mortality rating to see top performers on the top of the list.
 This report shows 3 hearts are better than one.
 Click on the hospital name to see full reports where outpatient charges are shown for some procedures (2016 prices along with number of cases), efficiency, 2017 financial results, charity care, 2017 hospital service line numbers, and patient satisfaction levels (2017-2018) are shown.
 Prepared by Virginia Health Information (VHI).
 One of the best state hospital comparison sites, so we gave it Editor’s Pick.
 Updated Feb.
 2019

-Compare over 30 hospitals in Washington on PCI – percutaneous coronary interventions (reopening clogged arteries), and cardiovascular surgery outcomes.
-Click on the blue Hospital buttons.
-Read the symbols carefully to find the few who performed exceptionally well in 2015-2016, and those who were significantly lower performers.
-Shows volume and how hospitals did on the patient survival measures (mortality).
-Difficult for consumers to easily understand.
-Site by COAP – Clinical Outcomes Assessment Program, from the non-profit Foundation for Healthcare Quality, 2017
+Washington hospital ratings for cardiac surgery in 2018.
+Compare over 30 hospitals in WA on PCI – percutaneous coronary interventions (reopening clogged arteries), and cardiovascular surgery outcomes.
+Shows volume of PCI, CABG and Valve surgeries, and how hospitals did on the patient survival measures (mortality).
+Other than learning the number of cases, the site is difficult for consumers to easily understand.
+Best if you raise your questions to your medical professionals.
+Site by COAP – Clinical Outcomes Assessment Program, from the non-profit Foundation for Healthcare Quality, 2019